IFRS 17 Insurance Contracts

 The most commonly stated areas of concern related to:

-- applying the revenue proposals to life insurance contracts; and
+applying the revenue prposals to life insurance contracts; and

-The FRC responded to the IASB on its Insurance ED on 25 October 2013.
+On 25 October 2013 the FRC responded to the IASB on the June 2013 Insurance ED.
 A copy of the response can be accessed here (PDF).

 The slides (PDF) and a summary of the discussion (PDF) on the day are included in the links.